Skip to main content

 1. Per App version:

-Each app version with a color where the x-axis is the timeline and the y-axis is the number of occurrences
+Each app version has a color where the x-axis is the timeline, and the y-axis is the number of occurrences

 2. Aggregated: